sinoea/footballscore/README.md

    curl -X DELETE -H 'Content-Type:application/json' http://localhost:8080/scores/{id}

    Now refresh the scores page to verify that the score has indeed been deleted.

+This completes the testing of the application that supports the GET, POST, DELETE and PUT methods for the /scores endpoint and GET for the /live/scores endpoint.